4 Amazing Hairless Dog Breeds

 American Hairless Terrier

-If you’re looking for a completely hairless dog breed, the American Hairless Terrier might be just the ticket.
+If you’re looking for a completely hairless dog breed, there’s nothing on the American Hairless Terrier dog’s skin.
 Completely bald (aside from possible whiskers or eyebrows), the American Hairless Terrier has soft, smooth skin.
 Puppies are born with a downy “birth coat,” which falls out by the time the pups are about 8 to 10 weeks old.

 Unlike other hairless breeds, the American Hairless Terrier is not known to have missing teeth.
 American Hairless Terriers are active but don’t require huge amounts of exercise.
 They are intelligent, easy to train, lively, and friendly.
 Weighing in at about 12 to 18 pounds, American Hairless Terriers are the perfect size to accompany you everywhere.